Ph: 202.679.NAME (6263) • Web: www.NAMEorg.org • proposals@NAMEorg.org

 Poster (Any Organizing Level)

-A “Poster” conveys ideas using a blending of narrative and visual aids on a large poster board, and provides a forum for one-on-one conversations.
-The Poster sessions are held in a large meeting space with multiple posters on display simultaneously, with presenters near their posters for conversation with attendees, and are 50 minutes in duration.
+A “Poster” conveys ideas using a blending of narrative and visual aids on a large poster board and provides a forum for one-on-one conversations.
+The Poster sessions are held in a large meeting space with multiple posters on display simultaneously, with presenters near their posters for a conversation with attendees, and are 50 minutes in duration.
 Items on the poster should include a title, author(s), abstract (up to 300 words, in the upper left-hand corner), descriptions in accessible language, and other materials.
 NAME does NOT provide poster supplies, please come equipped.
 Presenters are responsible for setting up their posters 10 minutes before their session begins and removing it immediately following.
 New presenters and graduate students are especially encouraged to propose this type of session.
 However, all levels are welcome.

 Directions for Submissions

-All proposals must be submitted online through NAME’s website, via the link under "To Submit A Proposal" below.
+All proposals must be submitted online through NAME’s website at http://nameorg.org.
 Do not include any identifying information in any part of your proposal.
 Proposals will be rejected if identifying information is included.
 The online system will prompt you with the following specific fields in which to enter the specific proposal session elements.

 1. Name and contact information (including institutional affiliation, email address, and telephone number) of the lead presenter and all co-presenter(s).
 NAME will notify only the lead presenter of the acceptance or rejection of proposals so lead presenters should keep a copy of the proposal, and should share the acceptance/rejection notice with co-presenters.
 (Please use one only email address per member for everything related to NAME.)